tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/EventHub/index.md

 ### Event Hubs service

-Event Hubs [run-time APIs](/rest/api/eventhub/event-hubs-runtime-rest) access the Event Hubs service directly, and perform various management operations at the entity level, rather than at the namespace level (such as [publisher policy operations](/rest/api/eventhub/publisher-policy-operations) and [sending events](/rest/api/eventhub/send-event).
-These run-time APIs use [SAS authentication](/azure/event-hubs/event-hubs-authentication-and-security-model-overview).
+Event Hubs [service APIs](/rest/api/eventhub/event-hubs-runtime-rest) access the Event Hubs service directly, and perform various management operations at the entity level, rather than at the namespace level (such as [publisher policy operations](/rest/api/eventhub/publisher-policy-operations) and [sending events](/rest/api/eventhub/send-event).
+These APIs use [SAS authentication](/azure/event-hubs/event-hubs-authentication-and-security-model-overview).

-At this time, the Event Hubs run-time APIs are documented on [Microsoft.com](/rest/api/eventhub/event-hubs-runtime-rest) as well as on [MSDN](https://msdn.microsoft.com/library/azure/mt652156.aspx).
+At this time, the Event Hubs service APIs are documented on [Microsoft.com](/rest/api/eventhub/event-hubs-runtime-rest) as well as on [MSDN](https://msdn.microsoft.com/library/azure/mt652156.aspx).

 ## See also